 Rental Car vs. Public Transportation

 The best way to explore Croatia is with a car!
 By renting a car, you’ll have the freedom to stop whenever you want, visit places off the beaten path, and even stop on the side of the road for a quick dip in the crystal clear waters you’ll see along the road.
+To get the best rate on your rental car, we recommend you check out Auto Europe.

 However, if you don’t want to rent a car, public transportation also works for our Croatia itinerary.
 Croatia has a great network of buses that travel frequently between popular attractions and destinations, so there’s no need to worry if you don’t have a car.
 A good site to help plan how to get to each destination on our itinerary is getbybus.com.
 On there you can find current routes, prices and bus schedules.